iprods/elixir-docker-template/README.md

 You might want to adapt the naming of the Docker stack images like use something more meaningful than f.e. `template-mutagen` for the sync container.
-Please check and replace occurrences in the followind file:
+Please check and replace occurrences in the following file:

 - `docker-compose.yml`